 - Regionally accredited senior colleges and universities: 89 semester credit hours maximum, including any credit accepted from all other sources (1. above and all nontraditional credit accepted; see note below).

-Courses listed in alphabetical order.
+Articulation agreements for courses are listed in alphabetical order.

 Transfer Equivalency Guide – click here to view liberal art core requirements